Use Mobile Keywords to Recruit

 You’ve collected a substantial number of applicants, now what?
 The next step in text recruiting now is to contact these prospects to coordinate interview times, fill out paperwork, and notify them of important deadlines.

-A sophisticated SMS software like Trumpia can take reminders to a whole new level through text automation.
+A sophisticated text recruiting software like Trumpia can take reminders to a whole new level through text automation.
 Whenever someone opts into a keyword, automatically send them an application document with a deadline date.
 If an application deadline is near and a prospect hasn’t submitted their application, the system will automatically send them a reminder.

 Keep Applicants Informed With News and Information

-SMS text messaging is a speedy way to share valuable information and news about your company to keep applicants’ eager to work with you.
+Text to hire is a speedy way to share valuable information and news about your company to keep applicants’ eager to work with you.
 Better yet, send them relevant information based on the keyword they opted into.
 If they text the “Sales” keyword, they will receive information targeting those looking for a sales role, making your applicants more likely to be interested in working for your company in the future.

 Engage Applicants With Two-Way Communication